Transcendence and linear relations of $1$-periods: The Functor to Mixed Hodge Structures

 a morphism of Hodge structures over $\Qbar$.
-By extension of scalars, we have a morphism of Hodge structures over $\C$.
-By Deligne's theorem $\gamma_\C$ is induced by a morphism $\tilde{\gamma}$ in $\onemot_\C$.
-After replacing $L$ by a rational multiple it is represented by
+By extension of scalars we get a morphism of Hodge structures over $\C$.
+By Deligne's theorem $\gamma_\C$ is induced by a morphism $\gamma_{\mathrm{Mot}}$ in $\onemot_\C$ and after replacing $L$ by a rational multiple it is represented by

 It remains to show that the induced morphism of algebraic groups $G_\C\to G'_\C$ is even defined over $\Qbar$.
-We have
+Using that